-All terms are inspected on a five year rotating basis.
+All terms are inspected on a five-year rotating basis.
 This is divided up into regions including NZ and HK.
 The hospitals provide written information as per the 43 categories on the accreditation document.

-This document should be submitted.
-The recent inspection reports form Vic/Tas, SA, WA and HK could also be included as they demonstrate the issues examined and the outcome of the inspections.
-They also demonstrate the rigor of the inspection process.
+Recent inspection reports form Vic/Tas, SA, WA and HK (available for reference at the College)

-Review of communication strategies to and from Trainees, Supervisors, Mentors, Trainers
+Review of communication strategies to and from Trainees, Supervisors and others